 5.1.2.1 There shall be one venture leader per venture.

-The Venture Leader for this project is Sophia Wood and she has been involved in running Opwall expeditions for five years.
-The venture leader is responsible for ensuring the correct level of leadership is provided for each of the different projects and sites, and to check that the designated leaders have the requisite qualifications and/or experience.
+The Madagascar expedition is run at two separate site (forest and marine), each with venture leaders.
+The main venture leader for the Mahamavo project will be Caroline Acton and has been involved in running Opwall expeditions for over fifteen years.
+The venture leaders are responsible for ensuring the correct level of leadership is provided for each of the different projects and sites, and to check that the designated leaders have the requisite qualifications and/or experience.